Last update: October 24, 2017.

 Filers are required to use these provided placeholders as starting points to resemble their specific structures in the presentation linkbase of the extension taxonomy.

-It is considered to prohibit modifying labels of base taxonomy items even if they don’t exactly match the actual titles and headers used in the filing.
 Filers are also not allowed to modify the base taxonomy concepts documentation labels or references.
 It is required, however, that each extension concept has a label identifying its meaning and scope, in the corresponding national (and optionally also in English) language.
 For labels in English filers shall follow the style guide of the IFRS Taxonomy.
-It was considered to additionally request a more verbose description (documentation labels) and references (in reference linkbase) for all company specific concepts.
-The conclusion was that the anchoring mechanisms shall serve a similar purpose, therefore these two artefacts are optional and may be provided by filers on voluntary basis.
+It is considered to additionally allow a more verbose description (documentation labels) and references (in reference linkbase) for company specific concepts.

-It is expected that extension element names follow the Label CamelCase Concatenation [LC3] convention.
+It is recommended that extension element names follow the Label CamelCase Concatenation [LC3] convention.

 Primary financial statements [PFSs] (i.e., balance sheet, income statement, cash flows statement and statement of changes in equity) must be completely tagged in detailed (i.e., every single value must be tagged individually).